 | 1997 |

-Targeted disruption of Esrrb in mice causes severely impaired placental formation with overabundance of trophoblast giant cells and deficiency of diploid trophoblast, and this phenotype is rescued by aggregation with tetraploid wild-type cells contributing exclusively to extra-embryonic tissues, establishing Esrrb's cell-autonomous role in chorion/trophoblast development. |
+Targeted disruption of Estrrb in mice causes severely impaired placental formation, with abnormal chorion development, overabundance of trophoblast giant cells, and severe deficiency of diploid trophoblast, leading to embryonic death at E10.5.
+The phenotype is rescued by aggregation with tetraploid wild-type cells contributing exclusively to extra-embryonic tissues, demonstrating that ERR-beta functions cell-autonomously in the chorion. |

 Nature |